 A stroke is a "brain attack" that cuts off vital blood flow and oxygen to the brain.
-It is the third leading cause of death (behind cancer and heart disease) and the leading cause of adult disability in the United States.
+It is the fourth leading cause of death and the leading cause of adult disability in the United States.
 There are two distinct types of strokes: hemorrhagic and ischemic.
 Hemorrhagic strokes are usually caused by a burst or leaking vessel in the brain.
 Ischemic strokes are usually caused by a blockage or clot in a vessel in the brain.

 Stroke symptoms include:

 - Sudden numbness or weakness of face, arm or leg, especially on one side of the body.

 - Sudden confusion, trouble speaking or understanding.

 - Sudden trouble seeing in one or both eyes.

 - Sudden trouble walking, dizziness, loss of balance or coordination.

 - Sudden severe headache with no known cause.

 Check if one arm is weak (ask the person to raise both arms, does one arm drift downward?)